UNC Rex Healthcare

 UNC Rex Hospital is a general hospital located in Raleigh, North Carolina.
-It is the capital city's oldest hospital, founded by a bequest from John T. Rex (1771-1839), a local tanner.
+It is the capital city's oldest hospital, founded by a bequest from John T. Rex (1771–1839), a local tanner and planter.
 Originally located on what is now Dorothea Dix campus, and later on St. Mary's Street, Rex is now located in west Raleigh at the corner of Blue Ridge Road and Lake Boone Trail.
 Rex Health Care's services include oncology, heart and vascular, surgical services (including bariatric, heartburn, GI, orthopedic, neuro, and spinal), rehabilitation, emergency department, urgent care, women's services, and wound healing.

 Rex is a member of the UNC Health Care system, a non-profit integrated health care system, owned by the state of North Carolina and based in Chapel Hill, North Carolina.

-Rex is located just 2 miles from the PNC Arena, and is the official healthcare provider of the Carolina Hurricanes and NC State Wolfpack.
+Rex is located just 2 miles from the Lenovo Center, and is the official healthcare provider of the Carolina Hurricanes and NC State Wolfpack.